Frequently Asked Questions

 Can Designated Drivers drink alcohol at the festival?

-Designated drivers will get free coffee and water, but for safety and liability reasons, DDs caught consuming alcohol will be asked to leave the event.
+Designated drivers will receive free soft drinks, water, and coffee.
+To ensure the safety of all, DDs who consume alcohol will be asked to leave the event.

 Will there be souvenirs?

-Guest vendors will also have plenty of beer-related goodies, so bring your piggy bank.
+Guest vendors will also have plenty of beer-related goodies, so crack open your piggy bank.

 Can I buy pints of beer?

-No. Beer will only be dispensed into the tasting cup you receive at the door.
-Breweries will not dispense beer into anything other than the official taster.
+No. Beer will only be dispensed into the tasting glass you receive at the door.
+Breweries will not dispense beer into anything other than the official taster glass.

 What will I drink out of?

-Anyone caught intentionally breaking glassware will immediately be escorted from the event.
+Anyone caught intentionally breaking tasters will immediately be escorted from the event.

-If you don't want your glassware at the end of the festival, please deposit it at a recycling station upon leaving.
+If you don't want your taster at the end of the festival, please deposit it at a recycling station upon leaving or give it to a friend.

 Will I get a map/program at the event?